progrium/gh-pages-auth/README.md

 * Go to `Settings > Pages` and **select the `public` branch** to deploy from and hit Save.
 It will provision TLS and check DNS for the custom domain (which you don't have to set) and may complain unless you also set up a `www` subdomain, but should be fine without.
 * Lastly, be sure to **check "Enforce HTTPS"** when TLS setup has finished.
 You may have to manually refresh the page for this to become available.

-You can now go to your domain and a placeholdler `index.html` will let you login, see your logged in user, and logout.
+You can now go to your domain and a placeholder `index.html` will let you login, see your logged in user, and logout.

 ## Auth module
-You can modify your site however you like, but leave the `auth` directory as is.
+You can modify your site however you like, but unless you know what you're doing, leave the `auth` directory as is.
 This is your "auth module" that handles login flows with Auth0 and contains the JavaScript ES module `/auth/api.js` that you can import and use to interact with authentication.
 It exposes this API as exported functions:

 * `login(redirect?: string)` - This will redirect the user to authenticate and use the optional `redirect` param to redirect back to.
 It defaults to `/`.
 * `logout(redirect?: string)` - This will redirect the user to clear authentication and use the optional `redirect` param to redirect back to.
 It defaults to `/`.